 Secondly, an object should be open for extension but closed for modification.

 Thirdly, objects in an application should be replaceable with instances of their subtypes without altering the correctness of that program.

 I – Interface segregation principle

-Many client specific interfaces are better than one general purpose interface.
+Next, many client-specific interfaces are better than one general-purpose interface.

 D – Dependency inversion principle

 Finally, one should depend upon abstractions and not concrete instances.

 So, there you have it.
 Now you know the SOLID principles of Object Orientated design.